bgotink/ngx-playwright/README.md

 yarn sn test
 # or, if you have @snuggery/global installed globally
 sn test
+# or, using the @angular/cli
+yarn ng test
 ```

 Before opening a pull request, mark the packages that need to be released afterwards using